-• euroshares (1983), which does not rotate at all national capital markets , and only there, where it is permitted by law, as the share - is not only a form of credit, but also the right to a share of ownership.
+• euroequities (1983), which are not traded at all national capital markets, but only there, where it is permitted by law, as the share is not only a form of credit, but also the right to a share of ownership.

-The main Eurocurrency market attractiveness - the lack of government regulation that allows Eurobank to offer on eurocurrency deposits higher interest rates than on the contributions made in the national currency, and allows banks to take from borrower's higher interest for the use of Eurocurrency, than loans in national currency.
-In addition, transactions with foreign currency, banks are given much greater freedom of action.
+The main Eurocurrency market attractiveness is the lack of government regulation that allows Eurobank to offer higher interest rates on eurocurrency deposits than on the deposits made in the national currency, and allows banks to take from borrower's higher interest for the use of Eurocurrency, than loans in national currency.
+In addition, in transactions with foreign currency the banks have greater freedom of action.